 In France, I understand that if you own more than one property, you're taxed as though the second property is rented out - whether you rent it out or not.
 In France, you should never being denied a dwelling - and you're certainly encouraged to provide one if you can.
 Maybe it was Napoleon, but way back in the dim and distant past, someone was thinking.
 In ancient India, Apastamba said "If any person holding land does not exert himself and hence bears no produce, he shall, if rich, be made to pay what ought to have been produced".
 The concern was about keeping agricultural land out of production - but there's a natural extension to denying availability for occupancy.
 In ancient China, around 300 BCE, Mencius, a philosopher of the time said a Government should chiefly tax the ground itself, rather than what is built or done on it - as noted in Durant's "Our Oriental Heritage".

 It all adds up.
-In Melbourne, the people at Prosper Australia were originally using cyclists to get a handle on vacant blocks - but since then they've figured out how to use
+In Melbourne, the people at Prosper Australia were originally using cyclists to get a handle on vacant blocks - but since then they've figured out how to use water usage.

 If you added these vacant properties, you'd double the availability of properties - which would surely improve affordability.
 I'd expect the Melbourne figures to be mirrored in Sydney.
 And yet the focus is on Government land releases, rather than unused land inside our cities.
 The real estate lobby talk about "shortages", but they ignore the large amount of property that isn't lived in or even offered for living in.